 This is a blank service letter that you can download and fill in: Blank Service Letter

-This is a sample service letter that you can look at as an example: Sample Service Letter
+This is an example service letter that you can use as a guide: Example Service Letter